resilops/resilops-agent/README.md

 - pod metrics from `metrics.k8s.io`
 - `coordination.k8s.io` `leases` in the agent namespace

+The intention is not blanket cluster administration.
+The permissions are shaped around the specific disruption, observation, and recovery checks required by the current validation workflows.

-## Local development
+## Local Development

-Local development support in this repository exists for testing the agent, not for customer deployment.

-Supporting components:

-- `mockserver/deployment.yaml`: mock control plane for local testing
-- `examples/`: demo workloads and scenario payloads
+This repository includes a local workflow for testing the agent against a mock control plane.

 Useful commands:

+- `make lib`
 - `make build`
 - `make secrets`
 - `make up`